 - Smooth surface for easy cleaning

-- The plastic bag is secured under the seat, which is great for texture-averse toddlers
+- The plastic bag is secured under the seat

-- Doesn’t have handles for anxious toddlers to hold or suction cups to keep it sturdy
+- No handles to hold or suction cups to keep it sturdy

 Potty training can be a long process, so simpler potties may work better for younger toddlers while they’re still figuring things out.
-That’s why we love the Potette Plus 2-in-1 travel potty and training seat, which can either be placed on top of standard toilets or work as a standalone travel potty with fold-out legs (that keep your child very close to the ground).
+That’s why we love the Potette Plus 2-in-1 travel potty and training seat.
+It can either be placed on top of standard toilets or on the ground as a standalone travel potty with fold-out legs.
 We especially love the rubberized legs that provide stability and prevent slipping.
-It’s approved for toddlers as young as 15 months and up to 50 lbs, so it’s definitely one that can grow with your family—from one potty training tot to another.
+It’s approved for toddlers as young as 15 months and up to 50 lbs, so it’s definitely one that can grow with your family—from one potty-training tot to another.

-- Includes a drawstring carrying bag and three super absorbent, leakproof and easy-to-use disposable liners
+- Includes a carrying bag and three leakproof disposable liners

 - Available in a number of gender-neutral colorways

-- Make sure you hear the legs “click” when you set it up, to prevent collapsing
+- Legs must “click” when you set it up, to prevent collapsing

 - Too short for a tall toddler to use regularly

-- Disposable bags stretch out over the potty, which can be awkward and slippery
+- Disposable bags stretch out over the potty, which can be slippery

-The most portable option on our list, this potty urinal from ONEDONE is lightweight and easy to take with you wherever you go.
-Its design makes it look essential like a cup, but it’s top-notch sealing—which holds urine securely until you’re able to dispose of it—is what sets it apart from the crowd.
+The most portable option on our list, this potty urinal is lightweight and easy to take with you wherever you go.
+Its design looks like a cup, but its top-notch sealing—which holds urine securely until you’re able to dispose of it—is what sets it apart from the crowd.
 The lid that your little one pees into comes in multiple animal-themed options that’ll make potty time away from home much more fun and comforting.
-There are two separate styles for boys and girls.
-Between both the convenience and cuteness of this portable potty, we’ll call this one a win!
+Between both the convenience and cuteness of this portable potty, it’s a surefire winner in our books!

 - Quick and convenient to use

 Yes, disposable travel potties exist!
-This one from Nuby is super portable and easy to use.
+Our top pick is this option from Nuby, which is super portable and easy to use.
 The special construction is lightweight, doesn’t easily tear or squish and can accommodate children up to 60 pounds—so in an emergency situation, even your toddler’s older sibling can take a turn.
-You’ll just want to toss this one out as soon as you find a garbage can (having a bag filled with waste can get messy really easily).
+You’ll just want to toss this one out as soon as you find a garbage can, as having a bag filled with waste can get messy really easily, of course.

 - Not the most environmentally friendly option